 Nick is our DP Coordinator, Head of English, and MYP Language and Literature and DP Literature teacher.
 Originally from Suffolk in the UK, Nick came to Hong Kong in 2008 to work in educational publishing for Pearson Education and the BBC, as well to complete his Ph.D. in English literature at the University of Hong Kong.
 Nick is passionate about teaching English because of the ways in which the subject fosters a lifelong curiosity in the world around us, prompting both students and teachers alike to ask and answer perceptive questions about meaning, context, creativity and perspective.
 Outside of teaching, Nick enjoys writing, film photography, chess, and feeling guilty about not going to the gym.

-Kevin is our DP Physics & Chemistry and MYP Science teacher.
+Kevin is our SAT & ACT coordinator teaching DP Physics & Chemistry and MYP Science.
 He was born and raised in Hong Kong, studying Chemistry for his undergraduate degree, before going on to study his M.Phil. in Nano Science and Technology and Ph.D. in Chemistry at Hong Kong University of Science and Technology.
 He continued to work at the university as a teaching associate before joining Elsa as a Science Teacher.
 Kevin is a passionate scientist who aims to foster inquiry based and knowledge equipped learning environment.
-He applies his research skills in promoting STEAM initiatives at Elsa.
+He applies his scientific knowledge and research skills in leading Carmel Robotics Program as the Vice president.
 Outside of school, Kevin enjoys travelling and photography during the holidays.